Can I Retire in Canada? A 3-Question Test (2026)

 Know your own number

 The most useful first step is tracking your actual expenses for a few months — credit-card statements, bank withdrawals, autopay, cash.
 Many pre-retirees underestimate subscriptions, dining, gifts, and home maintenance.
+Once you have a realistic monthly number, the rest of the planning gets easier — you can plug it into any retirement plan, including the one in RetireZest.

 Most retirees spend less — but not by half